For the most updated information on receiving tenure and promotion, please see Chapter 3 of the Faculty Handbook.

 Format for Tenure and Promotion Binders to be sent to the Office of the Provost

-Submit materials in a labeled 3 ring binder to the extent possible in the following order.
+Submit materials electronically.
 Please note that items presented below are the minimum dossier requirements and that Dean’s Offices may have additional ones.

 - Letter from the candidate summarizing teaching, research/creative work, and service accomplishments.

 - Letter from Dean(s).
-2 letters required for candidates who are members of a school faculty and the graduate faculty or two faculties. (for deans only)
+Two letters required for candidates who are members of a school faculty and the graduate faculty or two faculties. (for deans only)

 - Letter from Chairs in the College and/or advisory committees if applicable.

-- Tenure and Promotion Form submitted by department chair.
+- Tenure and Promotion Form submitted by department chair (in print form)

 - Candidate CV listing peer reviewed and non peer reviewed publications, shows, performances, presentations, etc separately.
 List all courses taught and when they were taught as well as all service completed and when (including research, academic, and service advising).